aaronland/go-mailinglist/README.md

 This package defines a number of Go language interfaces for managing mailing list related database tables (subscribers, deliveries, event logs).
 Currently this one implementation of those interfaces that uses the [gocloud.dev/docstore](https://pkg.go.dev/gocloud.dev/docstore) abstraction layer for storing and retrieving data from a document store.

+These databases are currently designed only support a single mailing list.

 So far this package has been tested with and enables support for [DynamoDB](https://gocloud.dev/howto/docstore/#dynamodb) by default.

 ## Sending email